builtfor-dev/Our-GTM-Playbook/README.md

 Early-stage dev tool founders struggle to effectively validate their market fit and create a go-to-market strategy that resonates with developers.
 This results in slow adoption, inefficient use of resources, and potential failure to gain traction in a competitive market.

+## Additional Challenges Addressed

+- Difficulty in prioritizing product features that truly matter to developers
+- Inefficient marketing efforts due to poorly defined target audiences
+- Lack of consistent, valuable feedback from the target market
+- Struggle to differentiate in a crowded dev tool landscape
+- Uncertainty in pricing strategy and communicating value proposition
+- Ineffective developer onboarding leading to low adoption rates

 ## Target Audience

 - Founders of early to mid-stage SaaS developer tools